Internet Watch Foundation and Wikipedia

-On 5 December 2008, the Internet Watch Foundation (IWF), a British watchdog group, blacklisted content on the English Wikipedia related to Scorpions' 1976 studio album Virgin Killer, due to the presence of its controversial cover artwork, depicting a young girl posing nude, with a faux shattered-glass effect obscuring her genitalia.
+On 5 December 2008, the Internet Watch Foundation (IWF), a British watchdog group, blacklisted content on the English Wikipedia related to Scorpions' 1976 studio album Virgin Killer, due to the presence of its controversial cover artwork, depicting a ten year-old girl posing nude, with a faux shattered-glass effect obscuring her genitalia.
 The image was deemed to be "potentially illegal content" under English law which forbids the possession or creation of indecent photographs of children.
-The IWF's blacklist are used in web filtering systems such as Cleanfeed.
+The IWF's blacklist is used in web filtering systems such as Cleanfeed.